 In Figure 11 is shown a geographical area subdivided into four raster cells, for illustration purposes (the real project had about 10000 raster cells), and within this area there are four layers of data namely fuel model, fuel moisture, elevation and aspect.
-These values, as shown in Figure 11, are normalized to be in the range between zero and one and in the same Figure are shown how the elevation values (H) are normalized using the minimum (H{min}) and maximum (H{max}) elevation values.
-This kind of normalization has the advantage of creating dimensionless values between zero and one.
+These values, as shown in Figure 11, are normalized to be in the range between zero and one and in same Figure are shown how the elevation values (H) are normalized using the minimum (Hmin) and maximum $(H{max})$ elevation values.
 This arrangement creates one scenario with four inputs for the ANN training having one corresponding value from each layer, the first set of inputs would be the green colored: {0, 1, 0, 0.5}, while the last set of inputs would be the red colored: {0.3, 0.6, 1, 1}.
 A total of 91 training samples (scenarios) over the same geographical area was used for historical data; 45 of them being real fires and 46 of them being no fires.
 There are also 25 samples (scenarios) used for evaluation purposes during training 12 of them being real fires and 13 of them being no fires.
 The ANN network used is a Multi Layer Perceptron (MLP) having an input layer with four neurons, a hidden layer with eight neurons and an output layer with one neuron.
 It has been trained through the method of error back propagation.
 The output signal would express the probability of having a fire ignited in the particular raster cell.
-Actually, in this project, there were a total of 17 input variables working with three different
+Actually, in this project, there were a total of 17 input variables working with three different ANN.
+This example, as shown in Figure 12, deals with Fire Hazard Index (FHI) using four data layers.